galasa-dev/helm/README.md

 Once minikube is running, follow the instructions in the sections below to install the Galasa Ecosystem chart.

-### Dex
-**Note: The ecosystem chart's use of Dex is still under development and is subject to change.**

-In a future release, [Dex](https://dexidp.io) will be used to authenticate users attempting to interact with a Galasa Ecosystem.

-To configure dex to authenticate through GitHub:

-1. Register an OAuth application in [GitHub](https://github.com/settings/applications/new), ensuring the application's callback URL is set to `http://<your-dex-issuer>/callback`
-2. Add a GitHub connector to your dex configuration (see the `dex` value in the [values.yaml](./charts/ecosystem/values.yaml) file) as follows:
-    ```yaml
-    dex:
-      config:
-        # ... other Dex configuration values

-        connectors:
-        - type: github
-          id: github
-          name: GitHub
-          config:
-            clientID: $GITHUB_CLIENT_ID
-            clientSecret: $GITHUB_CLIENT_SECRET
-            redirectURI: <your-dex-issuer-url>/callback
-    ```
-    where `$GITHUB_CLIENT_ID` and `$GITHUB_CLIENT_SECRET` correspond to the registered OAuth application's client ID and secret.

-For more information on configuring dex, refer to the [Dex documentation](https://dexidp.io/docs).

 ### RBAC
 If RBAC is active on your Kubernetes cluster, you will need to get your Kubernetes administrator to replace the [placeholder username](https://github.com/galasa-dev/helm/blob/main/charts/ecosystem/rbac-admin.yaml#L39) in the [rbac-admin.yaml](./charts/ecosystem/rbac-admin.yaml) file with a username corresponding to a user with access to your cluster to assign them the `galasa-admin` role.
 This role allows assigned users to run the helm install/upgrade/delete commands to interact with the helm chart.